terascope/teraslice/docs/packages/data-mate/overview.md

 ### trimEnd

-`trimEnd(input, args) - Will trim the end of the input if given an array it will convert everything in the array excluding null/undefined values`
+`trimEnd(input, context, args) - Will trim the end of the input if given an array it will convert everything in the array excluding null/undefined values`

 `args: { char?: String }`